COSI-Lab/MirrorWebsite/README.md

-# Mirror2016
+# MirrorWebsite

 ![Homepage screenshot](https://raw.githubusercontent.com/COSI-Lab/Mirror2016/master/MirrorScreenshot.png)

 This is the source of the current website for Clarkson's FOSS Mirror.

 ## Development Setup
-The Sass and Pug (formerly known as Jade) files can be compiled to CSS & HTML respectively either manually or with Gulp.
+The Sass and Pug files can be compiled to CSS & HTML respectively either manually or with Gulp.
 To install the dependencies, run `npm install` and then either run the specific gulp tasks like `gulp pug` / `gulp sass`, or have them recompile on modifications with `gulp watch`.